 Deemed the biggest cultural development to hit Western Sydney, the centre is set to become an icon for the West, with construction due for completion in late 2019.

-The spectacular 2000 seat proscenium arch theatre will have the capacity to host world-famous stage shows, musicals and concerts, as well as accommodate full ballet companies and symphony orchestras.
+The spectacular 2000 seat proscenium arch theatre will have the capacity to host world-famous stage shows, musicals and concerts, and performances from leading symphony orchestras and ballet companies

 Anticipation around the centre is already building, with a stellar schedule of leading theatre performances and international music acts starting to take shape.